randomir/envie/README.rst

     $ sudo pip install envie
     $ envie config

-    # now source envie
+    # don't forget to source envie:
     $ . ~/.bashrc

     # or just open a new shell

 After install, be sure to run a (short and interactive) `configuration`_ procedure with ``envie config``.
 If in doubt, go with the defaults.
-Running config is optional, but it will allow you to add Envie sourcing statement to ``.bashrc`` (enabling Bash completion and alias functions), and to enable environments indexing (faster search with ``locate``).
+Running config is optional, but recommended.
+It'll, for example, allow to you easily add Envie sourcing statement to your ``.bashrc`` (enabling Bash completion and alias functions), and to activate environments indexing (enabling faster search with ``locate``).

 .. _Install: http://envie.readthedocs.io/en/latest/setup.html#install
 .. _configuration: http://envie.readthedocs.io/en/latest/setup.html#configure